lia-simeone/coding-basics/Unix_notes.md

 By default, `rm` will not delete a non-empty directory To override, do `rm -r` for recursive.
 Be very careful!

-`cat` will show you the contents of a file in the cmd window (stand for concatenate)
+`cat your_file` will show you the contents of a file in the cmd window (stands for concatenate) `touch your_file` will create an empty file titled your_file

-`vi your_file` will create a file called your_file in the working directory and open the vi editor
+`vi your_file` will create a file called your_file in the working directory and open the vi editor In vi:
+ *“o” to enter edit mode and get a new line (very handy!)
+ *“j” to move to the next line
+ *“k” to move up a line
+ *“dd” to cut a line
+ * “p” to paste

 ~ represents the home dir
 ~another_eid will take you to that person's home directory